apache/fluo-muchos/README.md

 started on all workers nodes.
 The Mesos status page will be viewable at `http://<MESOS_MASTER_NODE>:5050/`.
 Marathon will also be started on this node and will be viewable at `http://<MESOS_MASTER_NODE>:8080/`.

-If you run the `zetten setup` command and a failure occurs, you can run the command again with no issues.
+If you run the `muchos setup` command and a failure occurs, you can run the command again with no issues.
 Any cluster setup that was successfully completed will not be repeated.
 While some setup steps can take over a minute, you can use `Ctrl-C` to stop setup if it hangs for a long time.
-Just remember to run `zetten setup` again to finish setup.
+Just remember to run `muchos setup` again to finish setup.

 Manage the cluster
 ------------------